Pandahead33/provider-directory/README.md

 - Spring Boot app for Data Persistence Option B.
 - Async operations
 - Scheduling system
+- More reusable components, particularly for the Provider List's data table.

 # Building a Production Release
 This section is copied from Create React App.